 Ken Riley: Drawing demonstrates two capabilities, that of analyzing what is seen or thought, and that of recording it, and these two faculties in combination constitute the very foundation upon which art production is based.

 Michael John Angel: I define drawing as the creation of (the illusion of) form, as does Harold Speed.
-The painter draws with colour, the sculptor draws with clay or stone, etc. I call simple outline drawing either outline drawing, or the map (when it’s an underpainting).
+The painter draws with color, the sculptor draws with clay or stone, etc. I call simple outline drawing either outline drawing, or the map (when it’s an underpainting).

-David Gray: Drawing, as I define it, is the decisive and appropriate placement of various elements of pictorial expression (line, tone, shapes of value and color, etc); the collective whole of which make up the picture.
+David Gray: Drawing, as I define it, is the decisive and appropriate placement of various elements of pictorial expression (line, tone, shapes of value and color, etc.); the collective whole of which make up the picture.

 Giorgio Vasari: Drawing is the necessary beginning of everything in art, though this is an important element of their value; they also facilitate the artist’s creative process by describing what is seen, visualizing what is imagined, and symbolizing ideas and concepts.
 Although widely used as a means for artists to conceptualize their ideas for a painting, drawing serves a variety of other functions as well.
 Some of these other functions include: Descriptive drawing, ornamentation and illustration.
 Drawing as social commentary.
 Drawing as a means to clarify or crystallize an idea.
 Drawing as a means of self-expression.